 An absconding problem can leave you restricted to lead walking for the foreseeable future, and you will need to commit to an intensive and regular program of training.

-If you are not sure that you can cope with the dog in question, give yourself breathing space and look at some more dogs perhaps in a different home.
+If you are not sure that you can cope with the dog in question, give yourself breathing space and look at some more dogs, perhaps in a different home.
 Lab rescue puppies are adorable, but they will eventually grow into big, energetic adult Labs!

 If you want to help a dog with problems, you may be better off donating some money to the rescue centre to pay for therapy from a professional behaviorist or trainer.

-The rescue organizations below do an amazing job of restoring neglected dogs to good health, providing them with veterinary care where necessary, and finding them permanent, loving homes.
+The rescue organizations we list later on do an amazing job of restoring neglected dogs to good health, providing them with veterinary care, where necessary, and finding them permanent, loving homes.
 They do their best to help loving families adopt a Labrador.

-Most of these organisations are completely dependent on charitable donations and voluntary workers for their survival.
+Most rescue organizations are completely dependent on charitable donations and voluntary workers for their survival.

 Rescue societies are well known for finding new forever homes for the dogs in their care.
-But many people are not aware that modern rescues often rely heavily on a network of dedicated dog foster homes
+But, many people are not aware that modern rescue centers often rely heavily on a network of dedicated dog foster homes